wolf1892/adaptive-honeypot/README.md

-# CVE decoys
+# Adaptive honeypot

-Personal touch on CVE decoys using .htaccess and PHP
+Personal touch on medium interaction honeypots using .htaccess and PHP

 Pretty straight forward